brianwu02/fft/README.md

     I will be done when...

-        1. testable API caller module is written.
+        1. testable API caller module that:
-            1. export
+            1. has methods for each API call to Yahoo Fantasy Sports.
-        2.
+            2. store oauth credential in mongoDB.

 2.